John Stachel

-Biography
+Life and career

 Stachel earned his PhD at Stevens Institute of Technology in Physics about a topic in General relativity in 1958.
-After holding different teaching positions at Lehigh University and the University of Pittsburgh, he went 1964 to Boston University where he was professor of physics until his emeritation.
+After holding different teaching positions at Lehigh University and the University of Pittsburgh, he went in 1964 to Boston University where he was professor of physics until his emeritation.

-In 1977, Stachel became the first editor of the Einstein Papers Project, then at Boston University.
+In 1977, Stachel became the first document editor of the Einstein Papers Project, then at Boston University.
 The first two volumes (out of a projected twenty-five) of The Collected Papers of Albert Einstein were published during his tenure.

-He is head of the Boston University Center for Einstein Studies and, together with Don Howard, publishes the book series Einstein Studies.
+He was head of the Boston University Center for Einstein Studies and, together with Don Howard, published the book series Einstein Studies.

 Stachel also authored a text, entitled Einstein: From 'B' to 'Z'.
-In 2005 he delivered the British Academy's Master-Mind Lecture.
+In 2005, he delivered the British Academy's Master-Mind Lecture.

+Stachel died on May 9, 2025, at the age of 97.